 If you set the initial target to 10 customer calls, then add 5 more calls later on, the target value will update as long as they’re tracked by the same unit.

 It’s easy to set target values to update automatically.

-- Navigate to the goal detail page and click into the actions menu.
+- Navigate to the goal list page and click into the actions menu.

 - Set the target value and choose a unit.
 If you’ve already customized the target, your previous settings will appear in this modal.
 Then, check the checkbox marked “Auto.”

 - When you’ve made the changes you need, click Save.